MohamamdAzam/VD-SE-TEST/README.md

 Questions 1, 2, 4, 5, and 6 can be verified by simply running the corresponding Python files.

-For question 3, we have provided all the steps necessary since this is a Django app task.
+For question 3, I have provided all the steps necessary since this is a Django app task.

 ## Features